 Westminster’s instructional programs are characterized by an experienced and available faculty and staff; liberal arts, interdisciplinary and professional programs emphasizing both theoretical and practical learning; an administration committed to academic excellence; a genuine concern for each student’s plans and aspirations; small classes that encourage involvement and active learning; and a diverse and friendly student body.

-The college welcomes students from all backgrounds and ages, and believes that the knowledge and discipline acquired through the rigors of higher education will lead to new and expanded opportunities.
-The college’s instructional programs are organized and administered through four schools: the School of Arts and Sciences; the Bill and Vieve Gore School of Business; the School of Education; and the School of Nursing and Health Sciences.
-Students choose programs in schools that will best assist them in achieving their academic goals and career interests, and they take courses through the other schools to ensure a balance in their academic endeavors.
-Close working relationships among the faculty in all four schools are of utmost importance to the college in assisting its students.
+The university welcomes students from all backgrounds and ages, and believes that the knowledge and discipline acquired through the rigors of higher education will lead to new and expanded opportunities.
+The university’s graduate programs are organized and administered through three units: the Westminster College of Arts and Sciences which includes the School of Education; the Bill and Vieve Gore School of Business; and the School of Nursing and Health Sciences.
+Students choose programs in units that will best assist them in achieving their academic goals and career interests, and they may take courses through the other units to ensure a balance in their academic endeavors.
+Close working relationships among the faculty in all three units are of utmost importance to the university in assisting its students.

-Each school is directed by a dean and has its own faculty.
-Instructional programs and procedures are recommended by the faculty members of each school and approved by the entire college faculty.
-The four academic deans and the provost and vice president for academic affairs constitute a Council of Deans who are responsible for the day-to-day administration of the instructional programs.
+Each unit is directed by a dean and has its own faculty.
+Instructional programs and procedures are recommended by the faculty members of each unit and approved by the entire university faculty.
+The academic deans and the provost/vice president for academic affairs constitute a Council of Deans who are responsible for the day-to-day administration of the instructional programs.

-Westminster’s academic calendar is divided into Fall and Spring semesters, followed by a four-week undergraduate May Term, the annual commencement exercise, and a summer term.
+Westminster’s academic calendar is divided into Fall and Spring semesters, followed by the annual commencement exercise and a 12-week summer term.

 Bill and Vieve Gore School of Business